Blog

 3. Optimizing Protein Digestion

-Glucose transporters, insulin and its receptors are made up of many amino acids, which we get from the proteins in our diet.
+Glucose transporters, insulin, and its receptors are made up of many amino acids, which we get from the proteins in our diet.
 Consuming one protein-heavy meal per day, balanced with enough healthy wholefood carbohydrates, is associated with improving insulin signaling and glucose utilization.[47]
-Unfortunately, proteins are some of the most difficult nutrients to digest in the diet and consuming them in an excess tends to undermine their absorption and/or promote insulin resistance[48] [49].
+Unfortunately, proteins are some of the most difficult nutrients to digest in the diet, and consuming them in excess tends to undermine their absorption and/or promote insulin resistance[48],[49].

-In this respect, one needs to ensure to get a healthy variety of protein in moderation, particularly from plant-based sources such as legumes, wholegrains, nuts and seeds.
-The digestibility of these foods can be enhanced through consuming a well-balanced diet with foods that contain digestive enzymes, such as fruits, herbal teas, probiotic foods[50] and condiments like vinegar.
+In this respect, one needs to ensure to get a healthy variety of protein in moderation, particularly from plant-based sources such as legumes, whole grains, nuts, and seeds.
+The digestibility of these foods can be enhanced by consuming a well-balanced diet with foods that contain digestive enzymes, such as fruits, herbal teas, probiotic foods[50] and condiments like vinegar.
 Water-soluble fibers from leafy green vegetables also feed the healthy bacteria in the gut, which in return, produce numerous digestive enzymes that the body cannot produce itself.

 4. Enhance Nutrient Intake